A short meditation on

 Fast from gossip.
 Feast on the actual facts.

 Fast from problems you cannot solve.
-Feast on prayer that
+Feast on prayer that achieves.

 Fast from self-pity.
 Feast on compassion for others.